icd2k3/react-router-breadcrumbs-hoc/README.md

 /something-else | Home / :)

 ## Already using a [route config](https://reacttraining.com/react-router/web/example/route-config) array with react-router?

-Simple!
-Just add a `breadcrumbs` prop to your routes that require breadcrumbs.
+Just add a `breadcrumbs` prop to your routes that require breadcrumbs!

+> Note: currently nested `routes` arrays are not supported, but will be soon (see: https://github.com/icd2k3/react-router-breadcrumbs-hoc/issues/24)

 ## API